HEPARIN SODIUM- heparin sodium injection

 In a published study conducted in rats and rabbits, pregnant animals received heparin intravenously during organogenesis at a dose of 10,000 units/kg/day, approximately 10 times the maximum human daily dose based on body weight.
 The number of early resorptions increased in both species.
 There was no evidence of teratogenic effects.

-Due to its large molecular weight, heparin is not likely to be excreted in human milk, and any heparin in milk would not be orally absorbed by a nursing infant.
-Benzyl alcohol present in maternal serum is likely to cross into human milk and may be orally absorbed by a nursing infant.
-Exercise caution when administering HEPARIN SODIUM INJECTION to a nursing mother [see Use in Specific Populations (8.4)].
+There is no information regarding the presence of heparin in human milk, the effects on the breastfed child, or the effects on milk production.
+Due to its large molecular weight, heparin is not likely to be excreted in human milk, and any heparin in milk would not be orally absorbed by a breastfed child.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for HEPARIN SODIUM INJECTION and any potential adverse effects on the breastfed child from HEPARIN SODIUM INJECTION or from the underlying maternal condition.
+Benzyl alcohol present in maternal serum is likely to cross into human milk and may be orally absorbed by a nursing infant [see Use in Specific Populations (8.4)].

 There are no adequate and well controlled studies on heparin use in pediatric patients.
 Pediatric dosing recommendations are based on clinical experience [see Dosage and Administration (2.4)].

 Carefully examine all HEPARIN SODIUM INJECTION vials to confirm choice of the correct strength prior to administration of the drug.
-Pediatric patients, including neonates, have died as a result of medication errors in which HEPARIN SODIUM INJECTION vials have been confused with "catheter lock flush" vials [see Warnings and Precautions (5.1)].
+Pediatric patients, including neonates, have died as a result of medication errors [see Warnings and Precautions (5.1)].

 Benzyl Alcohol Toxicity